Cotton Sowing Registers Significant Increase In South Punjab - UrduPoint

 Cotton Sowing Registers Significant Increase In South Punjab

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th May, 2021 ) :The sowing of cotton has registered a significant increase this year in South Punjab as compared to the last year due to the incentives of Punjab government, said an official of Punjab Agriculture Department on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th May, 2021 ) :The sowing of cotton has registered a significant increase this year in South Punjab as compared to last year due to incentives of Punjab government, said an official of Punjab Agriculture Department.

-Talking to APP, he said it is heartening to note that the farmers are taking keen interest in sowing cotton this year as compared to the last year.

 He said crop of cotton was mostly being sown in Bahawalpur, Multan, Lodhran, Bahawalnagar and Rahim Yar Khan Khanewal, Layyah, Sahiwal districts.